Hollywood binges on the written word

 Book adaptations have become so important in Hollywood that Netflix, a perennial book adapter, said its book-to-screen content found a spot in the streamer’s global Top 10 every week in 2025.
 For many streamers, adaptations have become pillars of content, so much so that the platforms offer book adaptations as one of their browsing categories.

-Books have always been valuable assets in Hollywood, said Rich Green, who heads book-to-film/TV development at management and production firm the Gotham Group.
+Books have always been valuable assets in Hollywood, said Rich Green, who heads the book-to-film/TV department at the management and production firm the Gotham Group.
 Decades ago, he said, his small list of book clients were what “kept my phone ringing.”

 At that time, movie studios both big and small were the main buyers.
 Streaming “dramatically” changed the landscape for book adaptations, Green said.
 Where studios may only make a handful of movies a year, streamers have “infinite bandwidth” to create as much content as they can for hungry consumers scrolling through their televisions at all hours.
 With an increased need for stories, both published books and upcoming releases present an endless stream of ideas, Green said.